-Even with Tycho's enormous fortune, and the essentially free labor of the inhabitants of his private fiefdom, the construction of the Uraniborg and the carrying out of extensive astronomical and other investigations, not to mention lavish parties replete with fireworks, drink, and other frivolities common to those of great wealth and unlimited power, the cost of his lifestyle was staggering, and he found it necessary to augment his own wealth with the patronage of others.
+Even with Tycho's enormous fortune and the essentially free labor of the inhabitants of his private fiefdom, the construction of the Uraniborg and the carrying out of extensive astronomical and other investigations, not to mention lavish parties replete with fireworks, drink, and other frivolities common to those of great wealth and unlimited power, the cost of his lifestyle was staggering, and he found it necessary to augment his own wealth with the patronage of others.
 The chief of these was the King of Denmark, who gave him huge sums of money for the best part of two decades.
-As already mentioned, much of that money was spent on various frivolities, but the largest portion was spent constructing the finest observing equipment (albeit naked-eye equipment) of the day, and to pay a small army of assistants to help him make his observations, and Tycho did succeed, in the end, in producing a series of observations of the positions of heavenly objects which were unsurpassed in accuracy for nearly a century and a half after his death (which, considering the fact that the telescope was invented not long after his death, is truly amazing).
-If it were not for Tycho's accuracy, Kepler might have failed to discover the elliptical motion of Mars, which was the basis for his Laws of Planetary Motion.
+As already mentioned, much of that money was spent on various frivolities, but the largest portion was spent constructing the finest observing equipment (albeit naked-eye equipment) of the day, and to pay a small army of assistants to help him make his observations, and Tycho did succeed in producing a series of observations of the positions of heavenly objects which were unsurpassed in accuracy for nearly a century and a half after his death (which, considering the fact that the telescope was invented not long after his death, is truly amazing).
+If not for the exceptional accuracy of Tycho's measurements, Kepler probably would have failed to discover the elliptical motion of Mars, which was the basis of his Laws of Planetary Motion.